Tuesday, September 3, 2024

 Schwinn Bicycles now has a new owner.
 In early 2022, the ownership of the Schwinn brand transitioned from Canada to the Netherlands.

 In October 2021, Pon Holdings of the Netherlands approved the purchase of the brands Schwinn, Cannondale, GT, and Mongoose from Dorel Industries for $810 million.
 The sale was completed on January 4, 2022.
-The Schwinn brand joins other brands already owned by Pon Holdings that include Gazelle, Cervélo, FOCUS, Santa Cruz, Kalkhoff, and Faraday.
+The Schwinn brand joins other brands already owned by Pon Holdings that including Gazelle, Cervélo, FOCUS, Santa Cruz, Kalkhoff, and Faraday.

 Pon currently is one of the top 5 players in the bicycle industry.
 About 75% of people in the Netherlands have a bicycle made by Pons.
 The combined worth of the new bicycle business is valued at $2.9 billion.
 The fit of Schwinn and the other purchased brands is that Pon’s high-end bicycles will be complemented by more affordable mass-market bikes.